-- Recovery planning includes individual and community welfare, infrastructure, culture, heritage, and the full spectrum of animal welfare including companion animals, livestock, and wildlife in the natural environment.
+- Give effect to The Treaty of Waitangi and the leadership role Ngāi Tahu has demonstrated in previous emergencies. - Recovery planning includes individual and community welfare, infrastructure, culture, heritage, and the full spectrum of animal welfare including companion animals, livestock, and wildlife in the natural environment.
 (Note: this requires interaction with, and support from, several national agencies.
 Otago CDEM provides an interface with, and support to, these organisations, where necessary.) - Recovery planning requires a whole-of-local-authority approach including the Otago CDEM Group, partner agencies, planners, building officials, finance and infrastructure managers, etc. All have a part to play and can influence the extent to which the Otago CDEM Group and local authorities plan for, and can manage, the recovery from an emergency.
 It is important that all are involved in conversations about the hazards and risks, potential consequences of an emergency, what effective planning for recovery might involve, and what can be done prior to and following an emergency. - Strategic recovery plans should be accessible, tested where appropriate, and updated regularly, especially after an emergency event.